What is Sleep Apnea?

 - Lifestyle Changes: A common risk factor associated with sleep apnea is being overweight.
 Working out and maintaining a healthy diet can help you lose weight and diminish symptoms.
 Also, quitting smoking and decreasing your alcohol intake can improve your symptoms.

 - Positional Therapy: Training yourself to sleep on your side, as opposed to your back, can also help alleviate your snoring and sleep apnea.
-Try the tennis-ball technique, where you use a ball to strap to your back, so whenever you try to sleep on your back, it will encourage you to move to your side.
+Try the tennis-ball technique, where you strap a ball to your back, so whenever you try to sleep on your back, it will encourage you to move to your side.

 - Throat Exercises: Practicing various throat exercises can help stretch and tone your muscles along the airway, making it more difficult for your throat to close while you sleep.